kunaldesai97/bill-payments/docs/postman/README.md

 # Postman setup and steps

-Follow the procedure mentioned in postman_steps.pdf for setting up the postman workspace.
+Follow the procedure mentioned in postman.pdf for setting up the postman workspace.

 Alternative:
 Directly import postman collection json files from /postman_collections folder to setup your local system with our created workspace and APIs.